 - If you don’t have a ball strainer, a cheesecloth can be used to bundle the roasted spices.

-Feel free to comment or send photos when you’ve tried the soup!
+Feel free to comment, like or share when you’ve tried the soup: